Venture Capital as a Service: A New State of Play

 There are a few models currently deployed by organizations when it comes to venture capital funding that also leverage a corporation.

-Firstly, corporations can choose to directly manage their Corporate Venture Fund or Do It Themselves.
-This has been the more “traditional” strategy, initially adopted by most major actors, from Google to Axa.
+Firstly, corporations can choose to manage their Corporate Venture Fund or Do It Themselves directly.
+This has been the more “traditional” strategy, initially adopted by most major actors, from Google to AXA.
 It entails significant commitments, in terms of both financial, human, and organizational resources: internal teams and processes have to be set up from scratch, and venture money has to be actively monitored and managed.
-Our Venture capitalists’ service enables our clients to tailor very specific tech investment thesis and secure their operations with minimum resource involvement to accessing qualified deal flow as well as expensive and sophisticated back-office resources.
+Our Venture capitalists' service enables our clients to tailor specific tech investment theses and secure their operations with minimal resource involvement, allowing them to access qualified deal flow and expensive, sophisticated back-office resources.

 Secondly, there is capital investment in independent venture capital funds.
-This more passive venture capital funding approach requires less corporate commitment and resources, but it also leads to minimal mandate control, limited co-investing opportunities, a closed-end fund structure, and no investment committee participation.
+This more passive venture capital funding approach requires less corporate commitment and resources.
+Still, it also leads to minimal mandate control, limited co-investment opportunities, a closed-end fund structure, and no participation in the investment committee.

-We can clearly see there are advantages and significant downsides to both of these approaches.
-This is why there is now a more active and strategic alternative participative funding option.
+Both approaches have advantages and significant downsides.
+This is why there is now a more active and strategic participative funding alternative.

-As a financially optimized model, Venture Capital as a Service (VCaaS) can be a fully outsourced service, or it can be a platform providing organizations with the opportunity to complement existing or build new, in-house venture capitalist capabilities.
-VCaaS delivers financial and strategic returns, as well as scale, context, and focus for corporates, government organizations & family offices.
+As a financially optimized model, Venture Capital as a Service (VCaaS) can be a fully outsourced service or a platform providing organizations with the opportunity to complement existing or build new, in-house venture capitalist capabilities.
+VCaaS delivers financial and strategic returns, as well as scale, context, and focus for corporates, government organizations, and family offices.

 What are good examples of Venture Capital Funds?

-Multiple major corporations have put in place a comprehensive venture capital strategy in the past few years.
-As noted above both Touchdown Ventures and Pegasus Tech Ventures are well known in the nonfinance sector with respectively 63 and 175 portfolio companies.
+Multiple major corporations have implemented comprehensive venture capital strategies in recent years.
+As noted above, Touchdown Ventures and Pegasus Tech Ventures are well-known in the non-financial sector, with respective portfolio companies of 63 and 175.

-The ultimate goal is to accelerate the success of portfolio companies by connecting them to networks of multinational corporate partners to create opportunities for business development, manufacturing, distribution, and global expansion.
+The ultimate goal is to accelerate the success of portfolio companies by connecting them to networks of multinational corporate partners, thereby creating opportunities for business development, manufacturing, distribution, and global expansion.
 Some of the core capabilities these corporate venture capitalist arms have bespoke and industrialized for corporations include:

-• Co-marketing typically involves bundling corporate and startup product messages to potential customers who would be interested in the joint offer.
+- Co-marketing typically involves bundling corporate and startup product messages to target customers who are likely to be interested in the joint offer.

-• Vendor agreement structuring where one party buys from another.
-Corporations can purchase products or services from startups, or startups can buy from corporations too.
+- Vendor agreement structuring where one party buys from another.
+Corporations can purchase products or services from startups, and startups can also purchase products or services from corporations.

-The insurance industry has also been dynamic with a few leading re/insurers leading the pack.
-Still much more can be done in the sector.
+The insurance industry has also been dynamic, with a few leading re/reinsurers leading the pack.
+Still, much more can be done in the sector.

 With $1 billion of assets under management.
-Axa Venture Partners has been one of the pioneers of corporate venture capital in Europe, launching AXA Venture Partners in 2015 with a focus on seed and early-stage funding opportunities in Europe, US and Canada, Israel, and the Mena region.
+AXA Venture Partners has been a pioneer in corporate venture capital in Europe, launching AXA Venture Partners in 2015 with a focus on seed and early-stage funding opportunities across Europe, the US, Canada, Israel, and the MENA region.
 Unicorns include Blockstream and Phenom.

-Launched in 2015, Munich Re Ventures is an extremely active and respected corporate venture fund that counts seven unicorns, 2 IPOs, and 5 acquisitions.
-The fund has taken a diversified portfolio approach investing in tech companies in finance, insurance, enterprise technology, transport and logistics, aerospace, and environment tech among the few.
+Launched in 2015, Munich Re Ventures is a highly active and respected corporate venture fund with seven unicorns, 2 IPOs, and five acquisitions.
+The fund has adopted a diversified portfolio approach, investing in tech companies across various sectors, including finance, insurance, enterprise technology, transportation and logistics, aerospace, and environmental technology, among others.

-Designed in partnership with INCO Ventures, a pioneer in impact investing, Generali launched in November 2020 the Generali Impact Investment fund.
+Designed in partnership with INCO Ventures, a pioneer in impact investing, Generali launched the Generali Impact Investment fund in November 2020.
 Reserved for institutional investors, this fund aims to financially support the growth of companies and organizations that contribute to improving the lives of the most vulnerable families and the professional integration of refugees.
-Generali France has thus taken a new step in its responsible investment strategy, in favor of more inclusive and more sustainable savings.
-The fund is committed for 20 years to an ambitious approach to Corporate Social Responsibility.
+Generali France has thus taken a new step in its responsible investment strategy, favoring more inclusive and sustainable savings.
+The fund has been committed for 20 years to an ambitious approach to corporate social responsibility.

-Most corporations do not have one single fund.
-To diversify portfolio strategy and ensure that they cover a variety of aspects across their value chains, they seek expertise from a variety of venture capitalists and startup commercialization experts.
+Most corporations do not have a single fund.
+To diversify their portfolio strategy and ensure coverage of various aspects across their value chains, they seek expertise from multiple venture capitalists and startup commercialization experts.

 Why should corporations outsource their Venture Capital arm?

 In the 1980s and ’90s, many U.S.-based companies outsourced their research and development activities to Asia to reduce costs and secure the technical talent required to meet the growing demand for new digital products and services.
-With new remote working demands and talent scarcity, there is a need to access structure competence more readily within countries.
+With new remote working demands and talent scarcity, there is a need to access structured competence more readily within countries.
 Diversifying the talent pool has helped American companies to hedge risk and remain innovative.
-Overall, these U.S.-based companies performed better and drove higher profit margins, often leading the world across a variety of sectors.
+Overall, these U.S.-based companies performed better and drove higher profit margins, often leading the world across various sectors.

 The innovative models

-A few VC firms have developed innovative models such as venture-capital as-a-service (VCaaS) as a way to support corporates to modernize and industrialize their innovation activities.
+A few VC firms have developed innovative models, such as venture capital as a service (VCaaS), to support corporations in modernizing and industrializing their innovation activities.
 They help corporations manage their corporate venture capital funds and find the most innovative startups to invest in, based on their interest areas.
-The firms also help facilitate startup relationships, developing business and technology collaboration.
-In many cases, corporations learn about new technology trends, new business models, and best practices from these startups–helping the corporations remain innovative.
+The firms also help facilitate startup relationships and develop business and technology collaborations.
+Corporations often learn about new technology trends, business models, and best practices from these startups, enabling them to remain innovative.
 Startups in this model benefit from access to decision-makers, business guidance, and potentially a new revenue stream.

 A venture capital firm: Innotech Corporation

-As one of the best-funded venture-backed companies, and a smart automation provider, Osaro, successfully leveraged the opportunities offered by VCaaS and received funding from Innotech Corporation.
+As one of the best-funded venture-backed companies and an innovative automation provider, Osaro successfully leveraged the opportunities offered by VCaaS and received funding from Innotech Corporation.

 Partnering with Innotech Corporation and Pegasus Tech Ventures has been critical for our international business expansion as well as for funding across multiple rounds of financing.
 We look forward to continuing our growth together and highly recommend that fellow entrepreneurs establish similar win-win relationships between investors and corporations.